Cubs/Webelos Resident Camp

 On Thursday, April 29, 2022, the State of Michigan Department of Licensing and Regulatory Affairs (LARA) informed the LaSalle Council that all persons over the age of 21 that are attending any of our Resident Camps for the 2021 camping season are required to submit a new DHS Registry Clearance Request, no matter which state you live in

 Specifically, these persons are required to provide their camps with a new DHS Clearance Letter upon their arrival to camp.
 To expedite the process for processing, email the completed form directly to the state at the below email address.
 Please do not turn this into the Council Office.

 - Complete the form, list in “Section II Results Section” your personal email.
-Once you receive your results, Print out and bring with you to camp.
+Once you receive your results, Print them out and bring them with you to camp.

 Here is the form: Michigan Background Check Document